Cretonne compared to LLVM¶

 - SSA form is preserved throughout.
 After register allocation, each SSA value is annotated with an assigned ISA register or stack slot.

-The Cretonne intermediate language is similar to LLVM IR, but at a slightly lower level of abstraction.
+The Cretonne intermediate representation is similar to LLVM IR, but at a slightly lower level of abstraction.

 In LLVM IR, the largest representable unit is the module which corresponds more or less to a C translation unit.
 It is a collection of functions and global variables that may contain references to external symbols too.